William Somner: Other works

 Somner's earliest work was The Antiquities of Canterbury; or a Survey of that ancient Citie, with the Suburbs and Cathedral, London, 1640, dedicated to Archbishop Laud (reissued 1662; 2nd edit, by Nicholas Batteley, London, 1703).
-At the suggestion of Meric Casaubon he acquired a knowledge of Anglo-Saxon, and then wrote Observations on the Laws of King Henry I, published by Roger Twysden in 1644, with a new glossary.
+At the suggestion of Meric Casaubon, he acquired a knowledge of Anglo-Saxon and then wrote Observations on the Laws of King Henry I, published by Roger Twysden in 1644, with a new glossary.
 He made collections for a history of Kent, but abandoned this undertaking; a portion of the work was published at Oxford in 1693 by the Rev. James Brome, under the title of A Treatise of the Roman Ports and Forts in Kent, with notes by Edmund Gibson, and a life of the author by White Kennett.

-Somner completed in 1647 a work on gavelkind.
-He also made, but never published, an English translation of The Ancient Saxon Laws, which had been published in Latin by William Lambard in 1568.
-He composed, in reply to Jean Jacques Chifflet, a dissertation on Portus Iccius, the place where Julius Caesar embarked in his expeditions to Britain, and fixed it at Gessoriacum, now Boulogne-sur-Mer.
+Somner completed work on gavelkind in 1647.
+He also created an English translation of The Ancient Saxon Laws, which had originally been published in Latin by William Lambard in 1568, though he never published this translation.
+Additionally, in response to Jean Jacques Chifflet, he wrote a dissertation on Portus Iccius, the location where Julius Caesar embarked on his expeditions to Britain, and identified it as Gessoriacum, which is now known as Boulogne-sur-Mer..
 Somner also drew up Ad verba vetera Germanica à V. Cl.
 Justo Lipsio Epist.
 Cent. iii. ad Belgas Epist.
-XLIV collecta, Notae, published in the appendix to Meric Casaubon's 'De quatuor Linguis Commentatio,'1650.
+XLIV collecta, Notae, published in the appendix to Meric Casaubon's 'De quatuor Linguis Commentatio,' 1650.
 To the Historiae Anglicanae Scriptores Decem, edited in 1652 by Roger Twysden, he contributed a glossary of obscure and antiquated words.

-To William Dugdale and Roger Dodsworth's Monasticon Anglicanum he contributed materials relating to Canterbury and the religious houses in Kent, and he translated into Latin all the Anglo-Saxon documents, and many English records for the same work.
+To William Dugdale and Roger Dodsworth's Monasticon Anglicanum, he contributed materials relating to Canterbury and the religious houses in Kent, and he translated into Latin all the Anglo-Saxon documents and many English records for the same work.
 His last antiquarian production was Chartham News; or a brief relation of some Strange Bones there lately digged up, in some grounds of Mr. John Somner's.
 This was edited by his brother John, London, 1680, and is reprinted at the end of the first part of the second edition of his Antiquities of Canterbury.